Tennesse Ernie Ford’s Acoustic Trios

 Two highlights of that sprawling discography came in 1964 and 1975 when he waxed a pair of acoustic trio LPs: Country Hits…Feelin’ Blue, with guitarist Billy Strange and upright bassist John Moshe; and Ernie Sings & Glen Picks, with double bassist Chuck Domanico and famed singer/guitarist Glen Campbell.
 Those recordings have now been combined on one CD called Classic Trio Albums, which features informative new liner notes by musicologist and college professor Dr. Ted Olson.

-The instrumentation is excellent throughout the 22-track release, and Ford’s rich, distinctive bass and baritone vocals rank with the most evocative of his long career.
+The instrumentation is excellent throughout the 22-track release, and Ford’s rich, distinctive bass and baritone vocals rank among the most evocative of his long career.
 Another plus is the classic material, which issues from such best-in-the-business country songwriters as Don Gibson (“Sweet Dreams,” “(I’d Be a) Legend in My Time”), Hank Williams (“There’ll Be No Teardrops Tonight,” “May You Never Be Alone”), Kris Kristofferson (“Nobody Wins,” “Loving Her Was Easier,” “For the Good Times”), Willie Nelson (“Funny How Time Slips Away”), Floyd Tillman (“I Gotta Have My Baby Back”), and Ernest Tubb (“Take Me Back and Try Me One More Time”).

 Brinsley Schwarz’s (Almost) One-Man Show